-The following table sets forth information as of April 22, 2022 (unless otherwise indicated) regarding the beneficial ownership of the Company's Class A common stock and Class B common stock by (i) each director and director nominee, (ii) each executive officer, and (iii) all current directors and executive officers as a group.
-As of April 22, 2022, 115,226,520 shares of BRP Group's common stock were issued and outstanding.
+The following table sets forth information as of April 6, 2023 (unless otherwise indicated) regarding the beneficial ownership of the Company's Class A common stock and Class B common stock by (i) each director and director nominee, (ii) each named executive officer, and (iii) all current directors and executive officers as a group.
+As of April 6, 2023, 116,230,556 shares of BRP Group's common stock were issued and outstanding.

-Subject to the terms of the Amended LLC Agreement, LLC Units are redeemable or exchangeable for shares of our Class A common stock on a one-for-one basis, and corresponding shares of Class B common stock will be cancelled on a one-for-one basis if LLC Units are redeemed or exchanged pursuant to the terms of the Amended LLC Agreement.
+Subject to the terms of the Amended LLC Agreement, Class B common stock can be exchanged (together with a corresponding number of LLC Units) for shares of Class A common stock on a one-for-one basis, subject to certain restrictions, and the shares of Class B common stock will be canceled on a one-for-one basis with the redemption or exchange.
 Beneficial ownership of shares of our Class A common stock reflected in this table does not include beneficial ownership of shares of our Class A common stock for which such LLC Units may be redeemed or exchanged.

-In accordance with the rules of the SEC, beneficial ownership includes voting or investment power with respect to securities and includes the shares issuable pursuant to stock options that are exercisable within 60 days of April 22, 2022.
+In accordance with the rules of the SEC, beneficial ownership includes voting or investment power with respect to securities and includes the shares issuable upon the vesting of restricted stock units within 60 days of April 6, 2023.
 Unless otherwise indicated, the address for each listed shareholder is: c/o 4211 W. Boy Scout Boulevard.
 Suite 800, Tampa, Florida 33607.
-To our knowledge, except as indicated in the footnotes to this table and pursuant to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all shares of common stock.
+To our knowledge, except as indicated in the footnotes to this table and pursuant to applicable community property laws, the persons named in the table have sole voting and dispositive power with respect to all shares of common stock.